theisij/implied-cost-of-capital/README.md

 wrds_password <- "YOURWRDSPASSWORD"
 fred_apikey <- "YOURFREDAPIKEY"
 ```
-- Step 4: Run the script `main.R` to generate the data
+- Step 5: Run the script `main.R` to generate the data

-After executing these four steps, your project folder should contain the following files:
+After executing these steps, the `OUTPUT/` folder should contain the following files:
-- `icc_us.csv`: ICC's in the US based on prices from CRSP
+- `icc_us.parquet`: ICC estimates for the US based on prices from CRSP
-- `icc_comp.csv`: ICC's in the US and globally, based on prices from Compustat
+- `icc_comp.parquet`: ICC estimates for the US and globally, based on prices from Compustat
+- `forward_eps_us.parquet`: Forward earnings-to-price ratios (CRSP)
+- `forward_eps_comp.parquet`: Forward earnings-to-price ratios (Compustat)